Armenia in the Eurovision Song Contest 2014

-Armenia participated in the Eurovision Song Contest 2014 with the song "Not Alone" written by Aram Mp3 and Garik Papoyan.
+Armenia was represented at the Eurovision Song Contest 2014 with the song "Not Alone" written by Aram Mp3 and Garik Papoyan.
 The song was performed by Aram Mp3, who was selected internally by the Armenian broadcaster Public Television of Armenia (AMPTV) to represent Armenia in the 2014 contest in Copenhagen, Denmark.
 Aram Mp3's selection as the Armenian artist was announced on 31 December 2013, while the song "Not Alone" was later presented to the public on 14 March 2014 during a special presentation programme.

 Armenia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 6 May 2014.
 Performing as the opening entry for the show in position 1, "Not Alone" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 10 May.
 It was later revealed that Armenia placed fourth out of the 16 participating countries in the semi-final with 121 points.
 In the final, Armenia performed in position 7 and placed fourth out of the 26 participating countries with 174 points.